ivanp81/microservices/README.md

 This is a proof-of-concept application which demonstrates, against an hypothetical Microservice Architecture, the following:
 - architecture component containerization through Docker
-- various type of test
+- various type of test coming from the test pyramid

 As the project focus is to provide a testing strategies, the architecture don't comprise the classical infrastructure services needed by this type of architecture (e.g. Service Discovery, Service Config, etc...) and isn't tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS)